griffithlab/rnaseq_tutorial_wiki/Logging-into-Amazon-Cloud.md

 * This will ONLY occur once we are in the classroom as it costs to have these servers running.
 Instructions will be provided in class.
 * We have set up ~30 instances on the Amazon cloud - one for each student.
 In order to log in to your instance, you will need a security certificate.
- * If you plan on using '''Linux''' or '''Mac OS X''', please download this [[Media:CBWRNA.pem|CBWRNA.pem]].
+ * If you plan on using Linux or Mac OS X, please download this [[CBWRNA.pem|CBWRNA.pem]].

 * We have set up DNS shortcuts to the Amazon nodes so that we don't have to remember long hostnames like ec2-50-19-168-121.compute-1.amazonaws.com.
 Instead, we'll use the following hostnames: cshl#.dyndns.org where # is your assigned student number (01 - 30).

-* On the cloud, we're going to use the default username: '''ubuntu'''
+* On the cloud, we're going to use the default username: "ubuntu"

 ##Logging in with ssh (Mac/Linux)

-<font color="red">'''Logging in'''</font>

 * Make sure the permissions on your certificate are secure.
 Use chmod on your downloaded certificate: